Adds a new kernel to the proto_ipm structure.

 A bare expression specifying the form of the kernel.

-for continuous to discrete (e.g. entering a seedbank), and "DD"
+"CD" for continuous to discrete (e.g. entering a seedbank), and "DD" for

 discrete to discrete (e.g. stasis in a seedbank).